back to Jitbit Blog home About this blog

 Internal IT support is fundamentally tied to hardware in a way that customer support rarely is.
 When someone reports "my laptop is slow," the first question is "which laptop?" — and you need the answer without a five-message back-and-forth.

-A help desk with built-in asset management lets you:
+Built-in asset management lets you:

 8. Self-hosted (on-premise) option